 If necessary, the Bioscience PhD Program Office will provide a Letter of Support for an English Proficiency Petition for students who have already received and accepted an offer from the Admissions Committee.
 Please do not contact individual faculty to request a Letter of Support.

 Admission decisions are based on the following factors (not necessarily listed in order of importance):

 Applicants should have some undergraduate training in biochemistry, genetics, cell biology, or biology.
 Students with strong chemistry, physics or mathematics backgrounds are encouraged to apply even if they have not had extensive coursework in molecular biology.
 Deficiencies in basic undergraduate courses can be remedied in the first year of graduate school.

 Ideally, the undergraduate record should demonstrate consistent academic excellence.
 However, the most important aspect of undergraduate transcripts is evidence of ability to perform well in science courses, particularly those stressing quantitative skills.

-Many successful applicants have had independent laboratory experience indicative of an informed commitment to a research career.
+Many successful applicants have several months of independent laboratory experience indicative of an informed commitment to a research career.
 These applicants focus on meaningful, hypothesis-driven research experience for which they had primary responsibility.